-Ten social enterprises (SEs) received cash grants, exclusive mentorship opportunities, and more at the recently held BPI Sinag Spark 2021 Awards, the flagship program of BPI Foundation which aims to champion Filipino SEs.
+Ten social enterprises (SEs) received cash grants, exclusive mentorship opportunities, and more at the BPI Sinag Spark 2021 Awards, the flagship program of BPI Foundation, which aims to champion Filipino SEs.

 For seven years now, BPI Sinag has been empowering local SEs in uplifting Filipino communities and scaling their businesses while addressing the triple-bottom-line of people, planet, and profit through opportunities for technological, social, and market innovations.